-How to passively invest in real estate
+Investing passively in real estate

 Most people assume owning rental income property is the only option when it comes to investing in real estate.
-There is however an array of options available to individual investors who want to passively invest in real estate.
+There are an array of options available to individual investors who want to passively invest in real estate.
 What are some of these options?
 MICs, REITS, and Private Mortgages may be terms familiar to the sophisticated investor reading this blog.
 But do you truly understand what separates each of these investment structures?
 Let’s take a closer look at how these products are structured, the different risks involved, and why certain investments work well for some clients but not for others.

 Mortgage Investment Corporations (MICs)